How to Interview When You Already Have a Job

 Scheduling Interviews When You’re Employed

 Scheduling is one of the most sensitive practicalities.
 The wrong timing can create suspicion or logistical stress.
-Below is a concise list of the most reliable scheduling strategies that keep your search discreet while maintaining integrity at work.
+Below is a concise list of reliable scheduling strategies that keep your search discreet while maintaining integrity.

-• Early morning slots before your workday starts, then go to the office afterward.
+• Early morning slots before your workday starts, then go to the office afterwards.

 • Late afternoon or early evening meetings after your workday ends.